lmmx/tubeulator/src/tubeulator/data/openapi/v3/README.md

 the Unified API (which was legacy) and the separate API listed for v1 of the Lifts API.

+**Edit**: the unified API has been included in a subdirectory so as to distinguish it simply when iterating over the APIs.
+It can be used to determine names for the entities in each API.

 Obtained manually (download on each API page by clicking the _API definition_ dropdown menu).
 Notably these differ from the v1 Swagger JSON file, containing fewer errors.
 These errors are accounted for in the file [error_inventory.md](error_inventory.md).